 In terms of production:

-In terms of specialization:
+And lastly, in terms of specialization:

 - Game engine and language